Restaurant owners, residents relieved as outer Capitol fence comes down

 At the time the fences were erected Jan.
 7, restaurants in the neighborhood already were struggling because of the pandemic.
 They had just weathered a D.C. ban on indoor dining over the winter, when cold temperatures also precluded outdoor dining.
 Tourism had taken a nosedive.

-“The fence was the cherry on top,” said Yaser Joudeh, business development manager at Sunnyside Restaurant Group, which runs We the Pizza, Good Stuff Eatery and Santa Rosa Taqueria on Pennsylvania.
+“The fence was the cherry on top,” said Yaser Joudeh, business development manager at Sunnyside Restaurant Group, which runs We the Pizza, Good Stuff Eatery and Santa Rosa Taqueria on Pennsylvania Avenue SE.

 Joudeh said business dropped about 40 percent after the fencing went up.